Oracle DBA Interview Questions and Answers

 Q3) How can you tell how much space is left on a given file system and how much space each of the file system’s subdirectories take-up?

 Q4) Define the SGA and: i) How you would configure SGA for a mid-sized OLTP environment?

 ii) What is involved in tuning the SGA?

-- i) 40% of RAM can be used for sizing SGA rest is reserved for OS and others in 64 bit machine and in 32 bit machine max SGA configured can be 1.5GB only.
+i) 40% of RAM can be used for sizing SGA rest is reserved for OS and others in the 64-bit machine and 32-bit machine max SGA configured can be 1.5GB only.

-- ii) Check the statspack report.
-Check hit ratio of Data buffer.
+ii) Check the statspack report.
+Check the hit ratio of the Data buffer.
 If it is less than 90%, then we need to increase the Data buffer.
-Check hit ratio of Shared pool.
+Check the hit ratio of the shared pool.
 If it is less than 95%, then we need to increase the Shared pool.
-Check log buffer.
-If redo buffer allocation retries/redo entries is greater than 1%, then we need to increase log_buffer.
+Check the log buffer.
+If redo buffer allocation retries/redo entries are greater than 1%, then we need to increase log_buffer.

-5) What is the cache hit ratio, what impact does it have on performance of an Oracle database and what is involved in tuning it?
+Q5) What is the cache hit ratio, what impact does it have on the performance of an Oracle database, and what is involved in tuning it?